networknt/light-doc/content/en/architecture/security.md

 ### API A calls API B and API C

 Now API A needs to call API B and API C to fulfill the request.
-As this is API to API call or service to service call, there is no user id involved and Client Credentials flow will be used here to get another JWT token to access B and C. The original JWT token doesn't have the scopes to access B and C as Client1 does not even care A is calling B and C. So here API A needs to get a token associated with client_id apia which has proper scope to access API B and API C.
+As this is API to API call or service to service call, there is no user ID involved and Client Credentials flow will be used here to get another JWT token to access B and C. The original JWT token doesn’t have the scopes to access B and C as Client1 does not even care A is calling B and C. So here API A needs to get a token associated with client_id apia which has the proper scope to access API B and API C.

 This token will have the following claims.